Navigation

 • Back and neck pain and stiffness, especially in the morning.

-• Painful, inflamed tendons, often affecting your heels or elbows.
+• Painful, inflamed tendons, which often affect your heels or elbows.

 • Nail changes.
 These may include pitting, ridging or thickening.